 The Japanese Embroidery Center was founded in 1989 as a non-profit educational organization to preserve and share the art, heritage, and culture of Japanese embroidery through the pursuit of Nuido, “The Way of Embroidery.”
 Its network has grown to over 1,000 members from 16 countries, including the United States, Japan, United Kingdom, France, Denmark, Canada, Germany, Australia, New Zealand and Mexico.

 Classes are held multiple times annually.
 New Students Class or Phase I is held in conjunction with the All Phases Class and is targeted toward those with no experience in Japanese Embroidery.
 Simple techniques, such as how to hold a needle, assemble a frame, stitch direction, etc. are taught.
 In addition, Japanese embroidery concepts called Nuido, the way of embroidery, will also be introduced.

 “Bouquet from the Heart of Japan” (below), one of several designs offered, is our very thorough journey through Phase I techniques.
 Most of our beginning students choose to stitch this design.

-This design is composed with primary colors, red for the dianthus, blue for the iris and yellow for the valerian.
+This design is composed of primary colors, red for the dianthus, blue for the iris, and yellow for the valerian.
 To these fundamental colors, the feminine color of purple was added along with green.
 Dark brown was used to add depth to the design, while white offers a sense of spaciousness.
 Gold provides a touch of luxury.”

 Tuition for this four-day class is $40 per day.
 Students at the Japanese Embroidery Center can join our 550 Club.
 The $550 flat payment covers all Phase I-IX classes attended at the Center during the year.
 Learn more…